Joslyn Castle History

 In 1903, George and Sarah Joslyn completed one of Nebraska’s greatest homes—a 35-room Scottish Baronial mansion atop a hill on Omaha’s outskirts.

-The four-story house was completed at a cost of $250,000—about $7 million in 21st century dollars.
-The pace of construction—11 months—was amazing, given the rich use of carved wood, stained glass, chiseled stone, mosaic tiles, and wrought iron.
+The four-story house was completed at a cost of $250,000—about $9 million in today's.
+The pace of construction—18 months—was amazing, given the rich use of carved wood, stained glass, chiseled stone, mosaic tiles, and wrought iron.

 The Castle and the carriage house were built of Kansas silverdale limestone.